 The work we do as HR is centered around creating organizational structures and practices to maximize the employee’s ability to contribute.
 But as we navigate the organizational politics, cultural dynamics as well as the impact from current events, our personal resilience begins to transform from its original intention.
 We go from being driven to make the workplace better to simply trying to survive.

-Here are a couple common disengagement events for HR Practitioners:
+Here are a couple of common disengagement events for HR Practitioners:

 - Facilitating employee performance conversations that generate an emotional employee reaction